Revolve Group Inc. (RVLV): Skating on Thin Ice? We Know the Answer

 RVLV’s Market Performance

-RVLV stocks went down by -2.05% for the week, with a monthly drop of -3.22% and a quarterly performance of 88.79%, while its annual performance rate touched 90.06%.
-The volatility ratio for the week stands at 8.90% while the volatility levels for the past 30 days are set at 6.55% for Revolve Group Inc..
-The simple moving average for the period of the last 20 days is 17.21% for RVLV stocks with a simple moving average of 99.20% for the last 200 days.
+RVLV stocks went up by 23.46% for the week, with a monthly jump of 22.84% and a quarterly performance of 111.95%, while its annual performance rate touched 195.89%.
+The volatility ratio for the week stands at 15.86% while the volatility levels for the past 30 days are set at 8.02% for Revolve Group Inc..
+The simple moving average for the period of the last 20 days is 21.82% for RVLV stocks with a simple moving average of 106.55% for the last 200 days.

 Analysts’ Opinion of RVLV